Team-Nando/Tutorial-DERHostingCapacity-0-dss_python/README.md

 ## Tutorial on DER Hosting Capacity

 This multi-part Tutorial on Distributed Energy Resource (DER) Hosting Capacity will guide you, using interactive code via Jupyter Notebook and Python, through the different steps to run advanced, detailed time-series simulations to properly assess the technical impacts of DERs (such as solar photovoltaics ☀️🏡) on realistic three-phase unbalanced distribution networks.
-Throuhought this tutorial we will be using [OpenDSS](https://www.epri.com/pages/sa/opendss) - an open source distribution network analysis tool developed by the Electric Power Research Instutite ([EPRI](https://www.epri.com/)), USA.
-OpenDSS will be used here entirely with Python code thanks to the [dss_python](https://github.com/dss-extensions/dss_python) module developed by researchers at the [University of Campinas](https://www.unicamp.br/unicamp/) in Brazil.
-So, thanks to our colleagues and friends at EPRI and at UNICAMP for this important contribution to the world! 🙏

 This Tutorial is designed for power engineering students (undergraduate and postgraduate), power engineers, researchers, consultants, etc. It requires coding knowledge - of course!.
 But not too advanced.
 If you are a decent coder, you will manage 😉.